kyamagu/matlab-sqlite3-driver/README.markdown

 Compile
 -------

 Type `sqlite3.make` in matlab.
-If it gives an error, continue reading this section.

-The package comes with sqlite3.make script for compiling.
-The script can choose to build either statically linked binary or dynamically linked binary.
-See `help sqlite3.make` for the detailed usage of the script.

-The following example assumes boost and sqlite3 are installed under `/opt/local`.
-In a typical Linux environment, `sqlite3.make` doesn't need any argument.

-__Dynamic linking__

-Specify any optional compiler flags in the argument.
+This will compile the package with default dependency to the installed libraries.
+If you need to specify where the dependent libraries are installed, use add compiler flags to the `sqlite3.make` script.

+Example: Use libraries installed at `/opt/local`.

     >> sqlite3.make('-I/opt/local/include', '-L/opt/local/lib')

-__Static linking__

-Specify static library paths and any optional compiler flags in the argument.

-    >> sqlite3.make('--libsqlite3_path', '/opt/local/lib/libsqlite3.a', ...
-                    '-I/opt/local/include');

 Usage
 -----

-The mex function `sqlite3.driver` supports the following operations.
+There are 4 public functions.

-    Operation Description
+    Function  Description
     --------- ----------------------------------------
     open      Open a database.
     close     Close a database connection.
     execute   Execute an SQLite statement.
     timeout   Set timeout value when database is busy.

-The function accepts following argument syntax.

-    [result] = sqlite3.driver([db,] [operation,] [argment1, argument2, ...])

-See the following for the detailed specification of the syntax.

 __open__

-    db = sqlite3.driver('open', filename)
+    db_id = sqlite3.open(filename)

 The open operation takes a file name of the database and returns newly created connection id.
 This id can be used for this connection until closed.

 Example:

-    >> db = sqlite3.driver('open', '/path/to/test.db')
+    >> db_id = sqlite3.open('/path/to/test.db')

 __close__

-    sqlite3.driver(db, 'close')
+    sqlite3.driver('close', db_id)
     sqlite3.driver('close')

-The close operation closes the connection to the database specified by the connection id `db`.
-When `db` is omitted, default connection is closed.
+The close operation closes the connection to the database specified by the connection id `db_id`.
+When `db_id` is omitted, the default connection is closed.

-Example:

-    >> sqlite3.driver(db, 'close')
-    >> sqlite3.driver('close')

 __execute__

-    result = sqlite3.driver(db, 'execute', sql, param1, param2, ...)
-    result = sqlite3.driver(db, sql, param1, param2, ...)
-    result = sqlite3.driver('execute', sql, param1, param2, ...)
+    results = sqlite3.execute(db_id, sql, param1, param2, ...)
-    result = sqlite3.driver(sql, param1, param2, ...)
+    results = sqlite3.execute(sql, param1, param2, ...)

-The execute operation apply sql staement `sql` in the database specified by the connection id `db`.
-When `db` is omitted, default connection is used.
+The execute operation apply sql staement `sql` in the database specified by the connection id `db_id`.
+When `db_id` is omitted, default connection is used.
-The `'execute'` argument is optional.

 The sql statement can use binding of the value through `?` as the placeholder.
 When binding is used, there must be corresponding number of parameters